Selecting the Right Sewing Machine for Quiltmaking

 sewing machine will only frustrate and discourage you, so buy the best

-about used machines.
-Some reconditioned "better" machines will
+used machines.
+Some reconditioned "better" machines will cost about the

-cost about the same as a new machine of lesser quality.
-A reputable dealer will
+same as a new machine of lesser quality.
+A reputable dealer will often

-often provide a limited warranty on these machines and/or lessons on how to use
+provide a limited warranty on these machines and/or lessons on how to

 The list here is specifically focused on quiltmaking.
 In a